akauppi/firebase-jest-testing/PROBLEMS.md

 **Work around:**

-Load modules directly from the file system:

 ```
 // Instead of:
 //import * as firebase from 'firebase/app'
-//import "firebase/firestore"

-import firebase from 'firebase/app/dist/index.cjs.js'
+import firebase from 'firebase/app'
-import "firebase/firestore/dist/index.cjs.js"
 ```

+The difference is not big.
+It's just that the [documented way](https://firebase.google.com/docs/web/setup#add-sdks-initialize) of loading does not succeed.

-## Node: self-referencing the package by its name - not working
+## Node/Jest: self-referencing the package by its name - not working

 [Self-referencing a package using its name](https://nodejs.org/api/esm.html#esm_self_referencing_a_package_using_its_name) (node.js docs) should be possible, but does not work for us.